Steve Johnson Elite Softball Experience Softball Camps

-The second-winningest coach in program history, Steve Johnson is in his sixth season at Utah State, after being named the ninth head coach of the Aggie softball program on June 26, 2013.
+The second-winningest coach in program history, Steve Johnson is in his fifth season at Utah State, after being named the ninth head coach of the Aggie softball program on June 26, 2013.

 Under Johnson, the Aggies finished the 2017 season with a 33-18 overall record, while going 14-9 in Mountain West play to finish tied for third in league standings.
 The 33 wins marked the most by the Utah State program since 1993, when the team posted a 39-17 record.
 Additionally, the 14 conference wins were the most since 1996, when the team went 17-15 in Big West action.
 USU also made its first postseason appearance in 24 years in 2017, playing in the inaugural National Invitational Softball Championship.

 Three Utah State softball players earned all-Mountain West accolades in 2017, as pitcher Kellie White earned first-team honors, and second baseman Victoria Saucedo and outfielder Riley Plogger were named to the second team.
 The team shattered the program's stolen base record with 92 on the year, while several individual players earned a spot on the career record lists.